Elias-Black/Landing-CMS/README.md

 I wrote this CMS for myself and want to share it for everyone.
 Landing CMS is a simple tool for management landing pages.
 It don't use any databases.
 All data stores in a plain text files.
 You need only web-server with PHP 5.3 and early!

+### Installation
+For using the CMS you should copy all files from this repository to root directory of your site.
+Now you need config permissions.

+For checking configs you can use helper: open your_site.com/install.php

+You should set 777 permissions for upload directories:
+- web/_cms/uploads/tinymce/source/
+- web/_cms/uploads/tinymce/thumbs/

+You should set 666 permissions for DB files:
+- cms/_db/password.php
+- cms/_db/private.php
+- cms/_db/public.php

+And close access to some pages by 403 response of your server:
+- cms/_db/password.php
+- cms/_db/private.php
+- cms/_db/public.php
+- cms/_templates/*
+- cms/_classes/*

+*-all contains files.

 ### How to use
 In the Admin panel you can create fields with 4 formats: string, multiple line text, WYSIWYG field and checkbox.
 When you creating a field you need to enter an alias.